laplace-live/fulfiller/README.md

 Each provider must have corresponding locations in Shopify.
 The provider will only fulfill orders from its registered locations.

+**For Rouzao**: Create a location named "Rouzao" or "柔造"

+**For HiCustom**:

+- Set specific location IDs in `HICUSTOM_LOCATION_IDS` environment variable
+- Or create locations with names containing "HiCustom", "Hi-Custom", "指纹科技", or "指纹"

-**For Rouzao**: Create a location named "Rouzao" or "柔造" **For other providers**: Check the provider's `locationIds` or location name patterns
+**For other providers**: Check the provider's `locationIds` or location name patterns

 ## Running